WEC Le Mans: Gameplay

 The game attempted to realistically simulate car driving, with the car jumping up and down, turning back and forth, and spinning up to 180 degrees, with an emphasis on acceleration, braking, and gear shifting, along with the need for counter-steering to avoid spin-outs.
 It also featured accurately simulated courses approved by the Automobile Club de l'Ouest, and used force feedback to simulate road vibration in the form of a vibrating steering wheel that reacts to the driver's acceleration and off-road bumps.

 The game is known as being very difficult to complete: the track's width remains constant at three lanes of racing, and any slight contact with an opposing race car will result in either a spin, or a spectacular flip in the air.
 Going off the course and running wide at a corner will also end in a spin.

-Play continues until timer is depleted and/or four successive laps are completed, which ends the game.
+Play continues until the timer is depleted or four successive laps are completed, which ends the game.